Baune8D/packer-windows-desktop/README.md

 A Windows 10 Pro ISO - (**MSDN**)
 Packer - [Link](https://www.packer.io/docs/installation.html)

-To use the default settings, execute from repo root:
+**To use the default settings, execute from repo root:**
 Windows: **build_windows_10.bat <vm_type>**
 Linux / OSX: **./build_windows_10.sh <vm_type>**
 **<vm_type>** Can be either 'vmware', 'virtualbox' or 'parallels'.

+If you want to see whats going on while it builds, change headless to true in json.

 ## **Information:**
 Put your windows ISO into the ./iso/ folder.